HSF/hsf.github.io/_gsocblogs/2022/blog_Geant4_PriyamMehta.md

 - `TensorRT` - Machine learning framework developed by Nvidia for optimizing ML model deployment on Nvidia GPUs.
 It is built on top of CUDA.

-- `oneDNN` - Machine learning library which optimized model deployment on Intel hardware.
+- `oneDNN` - Machine learning library which optimizes model deployment on Intel hardware.
 It is part of oneAPI - a cross platform performance library for deep learning applications.

 - `OpenVINO` - Machine Learning toolkit facilitating optimization of deep learning models from a framework and deployment on Intel Hardware.
-  - Currently, `OpenVINO`'s integration is on halt due to compatibility issues.

 - `ROOT` - An object oriented library developed by CERN for for particle physics data analysis.
-It is also used for Astronomy and data mining.
-  - In `par04`, `ROOT` is used to get host memory usage.
+  - In `Par04`, `ROOT` is used to get host memory usage.

-- `Valgrind` - Valgrind is a programming tool for memory debugging, memory leak detection, and profiling.
+- `Valgrind` - Valgrind is a applicationming tool for memory debugging, memory leak detection, and profiling.
-  - In `par04`, `Valgrind` is used for function call profiling of inference block.
+  - In `Par04`, `Valgrind` is used for function call profiling of inference block.

 ### Run Inference

-To run `par04` simulation program, follow the below given steps:
+To run `Par04` simulation application, follow the below given steps:

 1. Clone the git repo
 ```bash
 git clone --recursive https://gitlab.cern.ch/prmehta/geant4_par04.git
 ```
-2. Build the program
+2. Build the application
 ```bash
 cmake -DCMAKE_BUILD_TYPE="Debug" -DCMAKE_CXX_FLAGS_DEBUG="-ggdb3" <source folder>
 ```

-If you want build `par04` using dependencies, then use the `DCMAKE_PREFIX_PATH` flag.
+If you want build `Par04` using dependencies, then use the `DCMAKE_PREFIX_PATH` flag.
 ```bash
 cmake -DCMAKE_BUILD_TYPE="Debug" \
     -DCMAKE_PREFIX_PATH="/opt/valgrind/install;/opt/root/src/root;/opt/geant4/install;/opt/onnxruntime/install;/opt/onnxruntime/data;/usr/local/cuda;" \